jordanhall-it/bashtothefuture/CONTRIBUTING.md

         # e.g. git push origin jlewis/contributing_file
 3. **Keep branches short-lived**

-    Aim to open a Pull Request (PR) within a few days.
+    It is best practice to open a Pull Request (PR) within a few days after making changes.
 4. **Open a Pull Request** (even if you're the maintainer)

 * All changes go through PRs — no exceptions.
 * Use the PR template if one exists.
 * Assign at least one reviewer (or request review from the team).
 * Mark as Draft if it's not ready for review yet.
 5. **Testing**
 * Add or update tests when relevant.
 * Run the full test suite locally before requesting review:
     ```Bash
     npm test        # or yarn test, make test, etc.
 6. **Code style & linting**
 * Run the linter/formatter before pushing:Bashnpm run lint
     ```bash
     npm run format   # or prettier --write .
+7. **Merging**
+* We use "Squash and merge" (keeps history clean).
+* Delete the branch after merging (GitHub can do it automatically).